Ediitorial Policy

 All submitted papers undergo a double-blind peer review process conducted by specialists in relevant disciplines.
 Review is understood not merely as an evaluative mechanism but as a form of scholarly dialogue aimed at strengthening the academic quality of contributions.

 Reviewers are selected for subject expertise and are required to disclose any conflicts of interest.
 Confidentiality is strictly maintained throughout the review process.
-Final decisions are made by the Editorial Board after careful consideration of reviewers’ reports.
+Final decisions are made by the editorial board after careful consideration of reviewers’ reports.

 Ethical Conduct in Research